 [4] All graves or burial plots shall be set back not less than twenty-five (25) feet from any property line or minor street right-of-way line and not less than fifty (50) feet from any collector, arterial, expressway, or freeway right-of-way line; and

-[5] The entire cemetery property shall be landscaped and maintained.
+[5] The entire cemetery property shall be landscaped and properly maintained in

-(Amended July 24, 2000, ZA00-07-02)
+compliance with applicable local and state law.

-Section 23.17.
-Development of natural resources.
+Section 23.03.02.
+Childcare facility (child day care center).